maxmurdoch/flock/src/pages/products/commercial.md

 risk:
   description: >-
     With Flock Cover you get much more than just an insurance policy.
-The app analyses real-time data from your Flight Area to identify nearby risks;
-    generating a unique Risk Report for each flight in seconds.
+The app analyses real-time data from your Flight Area to identify nearby risks, generating a unique Risk Report for each flight in seconds.